magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ### Light the fire

-We're now ready to light the fire.
-Mutatis Mutandis, we're going to use the same tasks composition we already adopted for the `boot-test` task when dealing with CLJ unit testing:
+We're now ready to light the fire. *Mutatis mutandis*, we're going to use the same tasks composition we already adopted for the `boot-test` task when dealing with CLJ unit testing: